 The Contractor warrants to the Customer that the Work, its parts, Materials, Services, Engineering provided by the Contractor under the Contract, are free of any and all defects, including legal defects.

-The Work, its parts, Materials, Services, Engineering have defects, if they fail to conform to the result stipulated in the Contract or to the purpose of their use or fail to have the properties expressly stipulated in this Contract.
+The Work, its parts, Materials, Services, Engineering have defects, if they fail to conform to their description in the Contract or to the contractually defined purpose of their use or fail to have the properties expressly stipulated in this Contract.

 The Contractor shall, at its sole cost and expense, re-engineer and/or make repairs and/or furnish replacement of the Work, its parts, Materials, Services, Engineering as may be necessary to remedy any and all defects.